Confidential (magazine): Decline

-1957 mistrial
+1957 California Criminal Libel Prosecution

+The movie industry was constantly engaged in ways to suppress the stream of stories coming from Confidential.
+They approached a California District Attorney about prosecuting the publication for criminal libel, which was a misdemeanor in California at the time.
+Criminal libels trials were rare, and have since been eliminated by the courts.
+Confidential was charged with conspiracy to commit criminal libel, which was a felony even though the underlying crime was a misdemeanor.
+This distinction helped the prosecution to enforce subpoenas and extradition requests which were not available for misdemeanor charges.

 Back in New York, Rushmore used his severance pay from Confidential to buy an air ticket to California, where he contacted Giesler's office.
 Rushmore offered to become a witness in exchange for a job in Hollywood, but Giesler refused.
 Then Rushmore became a witness for California Attorney General Pat Brown.
 On Wednesday, May 15, 1957, a Los Angeles grand jury investigating Confidential indicted 11 individuals—Robert Harrison (publisher and sole owner of Confidential Inc.), Francesca De Scaffa, Harrison's niece Marjorie Meade (president and sole owner of Hollywood Research Inc.) and her husband Fred Meade (secretary-treasurer of Hollywood Research Inc.), Harrison's sister Edith Tobias (Harrison's secretary) and her son Michael Tobias (vice-president of Hollywood Research), Harrison's sister Helen Studin (office manager of Confidential) and her husband Daniel Studin (circulation manager of Confidential), and Confidential managing editor A. P. Govani.
 In addition, two Illinois publishing executives, Robert Kable and Richard Cox of Kable Publishing, which printed Harrison's magazines under contract, were also indicted.

 The five corporations listed in the indictments were Confidential Inc., Whisper Inc., Publishers Distributing Corp. of New York, Kable Publishing Inc. of Illinois and Hollywood Research Inc. of Los Angeles.
 But the magazines and main distributor were ensconced in New York state, and New York refused to let Brown extradite Harrison and the others to California.
 Illinois also refused to cooperate with the Attorney General.
 Brown eventually put Marjorie and Fred Meade on trial.